RBH 6500-SF Floorstanding Loudspeaker Reviewed

 Who is the Competition for the RBH 6500-SF Floorstanding Speakers?

-Another comparable option with a near-identical price tag are the brand-new Wharfedale AURA 3 floorstanding speakers.
+Another comparable option with a near-identical price tag are the brand-new Wharfedale AURA 3 floorstanding speakers (buy at Crutchfield).
 As with the Bowers & Wilkins 705 S3 speakers, these are smaller overall in comparison to the RBH 6500-SFs, but feature some interesting tech.
 For under $4,000, you get an advanced Air Motion Transformer (AMT) and Wharfedale’s patented downward-firing SLPP (Slot Loaded Profiled Port), which improves bass response and reduces chuffing/port noise.
 They also offer a natural walnut-grain finish, which may be of interest to some.

 I wouldn’t normally recommend a speaker from the same brand as competition in a review, but I would be remiss to not mention that RBH also produces a reference variant of the 6500-SF, the 6500-SF/R. For $2,500 more per pair, upgrades include a modified crossover, phase plug woofers for the midrange, and, most notably, a proprietary air-motion tweeter (AMT), which enhances clarity and frequency response on the upper end.
 The RBH 6500-SF itself is an incredible speaker that should wow even the most seasoned audiophiles, but for those with a little extra cash, RBH has you covered with its slightly fancier sibling with some special tricks up its sleeves.